nidafarooqui/documentation-erp/docs/api/view-grn.md

 #### Arguments

-1. `handleSetState` _(Function)_: Callback function that calls the setState method defined in the component to set the `productId` after it is fetched and parsed from the xml response.
+1. `handleSetState` _(Function)_: Callback function that calls the setState method defined in the component to set the `grnList` after it is fetched and parsed from the xml response.

 #### Returns